 This yarn is made from 100% merino wool, which is a soft, delicate, and extremely cozy material that is perfect for keeping you warm in the winters.
 Each skein is 120 yards long, and a bulky number 5 gauge yarn weighs 3,5oz.
 You can choose skeins from a range of 14 colors, including a bright vibrant solids and light pastels!
 The high-quality colors are long-lasting and don’t fade easily.

-What we liked: These versatile yarns are a winter essential for knitters who like to make warm and soft woolen scarves, sweaters, matching gloves, and hats!
+Why is it special?
+These versatile yarns are a winter essential for knitters who like to make warm and soft woolen scarves, sweaters, matching gloves, and hats!
 The delicate woolen yarn and crafts made from this yarn can easily be hand-washed and air-dried.

 These baby soft and comfortable 100% polyester fur yarns are suitable for knitting, crocheting, and weaving, making them a crafty person’s holy grail.
 Each set comes as a pair of 35-yard long skeins of fur yarn, and each chunky yarn skein weighs 1.76 oz.
 These yarns come in 19 color options, with both solid and mixed colors.
 The super soft and long hair doesn’t tangle easily and gives plenty of room to work with.